SulaimanSayyed21/h446Alevel/Readme.md

 6. `<a href="/login" class="anchor"> Login</a>`: Defines an anchor (`<a>`) element representing a navigation link to the login page.
 The `href` attribute specifies the URL to navigate to when clicked, and the `class="anchor"` class will be used for styling purposes which has yet been written.
 7. `<a href="/signup" class="anchor"> Signup</a>`: Another anchor element representing a navigation link to the signup page.
 Similar to the login link, it has an `href` attribute pointing to the signup page and a `class="anchor"` class for styling which is to be written.

  At this stage, it would be a better idea to examine how HTML tags, elements or headings are constructed.
 Every HTML tag or element is treated as an object, which has its properties.
 These properties, in turn, may include attributes."
-For example in `head.ejs` file a meta tag is used `<meta name="viewport" content="width=device-width, initial-scale=1.0">`.
+For example, in `head.ejs` file a meta tag is used `<meta name="viewport" content="width=device-width, initial-scale=1.0">`.
 The `<meta>` is an HTML object and has many properties, among them are `name`, `content` and `initial-scale` in turn these are assigned specific attributes.
 This is how HTML object or elements are constructed.

 - Similarly the `footer.ejs` contents are same and have been discussed above, with one exception that it shows the different text or message.